avh4/elm-format/PUBLISHING.md

 1. Create a github issue to draft the release notes.
 1. Edit `elm-format.cabal` to remove `-dev` from the version and make sure the version number is correct.
+1. Edit `CHANGELOG.md` to set the correct version number.
-1. Commit the change to `elm-format.cabal`.
+1. Commit the changes.
 1. Create a signed tag for the new version. `git tag -s <version> -m <version>`
 1. Push the tag.